 As soon as RACE was introduced, the program was quickly picked up by both GPs and specialists who recognized its potential.
 With RACE’s 2-hour response time, urgent consultations could be dealt with almost immediately, expediting the treatment plans and care of patients.

 However, as the adoption of RACE increased, Providence Health began to see an increased, non-urgent use.
 GPs wanted a system for clinical questions that might not be urgent, but still required a specialist’s consultation.
 Specialists started to receive non-urgent calls, but still wanted to help.

 RACE to eCASE

-In 2017 Providence Health launched eCASE, electronic Consultative Access to Specialist Expertise, using Microquest’s dr2dr Secure Messaging Platform.
+In 2017, Providence Health, with support from the Shared Care Committee, launched eCASE, electronic Consultative Access to Specialist Expertise, using Microquest’s dr2dr Secure Messaging Platform.

 According to Providence Health Care, “for traditional referrals, patients might wait months to see a specialist, however, minor advice may be all that is needed.”

 Using a number of dr2dr’s built-in features, Providence Health Care created a unique consultation service: Specialists are grouped together based on their specialty, and given access to a clinic mailbox.
 Depending on which specialist is on call, that specialist will be set to receive notifications when a new message has arrived in the clinic mailbox.
 When that specialist is done their on-call rotation, notifications are turned off for them and turned on for the next on-call specialist.

 To expand on the set up using an example, within dr2dr, Providence Health Care has set up a cardiology mailbox.
 When a GP has a non-urgent case requiring a consultation with a cardiologist, the GP will start a conversation and send the message to the cardiology mailbox.
 From there, the on-call specialist can respond to the consult in their free time.